PlaidCloud/website/content/en/docs/concepts/configuration/secret.md

 You can also create a `kustomization.yaml` with a `secretGenerator` field containing ssh keys.

 {{< caution >}}
 Think carefully before sending your own ssh keys: other users of the cluster may have access to the secret.
-Use a service account which you want to be accessible to all the users with whom you share the Kubernetes cluster, and can revoke this account if the users are compromised.
+Use a service account which you want to be accessible to all the users with whom you share the PlaidCloud cluster, and can revoke this account if the users are compromised.
 {{< /caution >}}

 Now you can create a Pod which references the secret with the ssh key and